 Each user that uses DriveWorks will need access to the database.
 This means that each machine the project can be specified from must see the server the SQL database resides on.
 Also the user account used to login to each machine will require permissions to write into the database.

-The rules for the export are edited by returning to Stage 4: Output Rules> Documents
+The rules for the export are edited by returning to Stage 4: Output Rules then Documents - Data.

 The SQL Server connection Wizard can be reopened by: